iter8-tools/docs/docs/tutorials/load-test-grpc.md

 ***

 ## Cleanup
-Remove the Iter8 experiment and the sample  app from the Kubernetes cluster, and the local Iter8 `charts` folder.
+Remove the Iter8 experiment and the sample app from the Kubernetes cluster and the local Iter8 `charts` folder.
 ```shell
 iter8 k delete
 kubectl delete svc/hello